 We steep giant teabags filled with Organic Rishi Earl Grey Tea leaves in our custard for this Van Leeuwen favorite.
 The strong tea and subtle bergamot citrus oil lend themselves perfectly to ice cream.
 Paired with our Strawberry ice cream, the result is heavenly.

 This rich flavor is sweetened with nothing more than the sugar from palm trees in Bali, Indonesia.
 The trees are tapped in the same way as maple tress and there sap reduced to a deep, caramel-esque tasting sugar.
 A similar flavor to Dulce De Leche.

-Special Flavors(on rotation)
+Special Flavors(small batches on rotation)

-- Sticky Black Rice
+- Sweet Sticky Black Rice